baijum/selenium-python/source/installation.rst

 WebDrivers like Firefox, Ie and Chrome.
 The current supported Python versions are 2.6, 2.7, 3.2 and 3.3.

-Selenium server is a Java program.
-Java Runtime Environment (JRE) 1.6 or newer version is recommended to run Selenium server.
-This article explain using Selenium 2 WebDriver API.
+This documentation explains using Selenium 2 WebDriver API.
 Selenium 1 / Selenium RC API is not covered here.